 Max Payne 2 The Fall Of Max Payne has two.
 First, there's the transformation of this somewhat unremarkable theme tune from the first game into this.
 Then there's the song "Late Goodbye" by Poets of the Fall, based on a poem by the game's writer, which plays over the closing credits; it went on to become a chart-topping hit in the band's native country.

-Since we are in the subject of Dragonball games, here's this gem from Super Dragonball Z.
+Among the Dragonball games, here's this Kami's Lookout from Super Dragonball Z.

 Godzilla Destroy All Monsters Melee has mostly blah music.
 However, one track, used in the opening, gets to be on this page simply because it sums up the entire game: giant monsters fighting each other and causing massive destruction.